charlesjsun/OpenGL-Render-Engine/README.md

 # Logistics

-Source file is in the OpenGLEngine folder.
+Source folder is in the OpenGLEngine folder.

 Main.cpp contains main function.